fonnesbeck/git_tutorial/PITCHME.md

 ---

+Note:
-^ Now let's put that change in the staging area and see what `git diff` reports:
+ Now let's put that change in the staging area and see what `git diff` reports:

 ```bash